awsdocs/aws-batch-user-guide/doc_source/batch_sns_tutorial.md

    }
    ```

-   This code defines a CloudWatch Events event rule that matches any event where the job status is `FAILED`\.
+   This code defines a CloudWatch Events rule that matches any event where the job status is `FAILED`\.
 For more information about event patterns, see [Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch User Guide*\.

 1. For **Targets**, choose **Add target**\.
 For **Target type**, choose **SNS topic**, **JobFailedAlert**\.